 A trip through our neighborhoods down Cheesy Street

 It is perhaps the most versatile of foods, easily customizable to cultural and personal tastes and endlessly variable in style and ingredients.
-It is somehow both simple enough for home cooks who want to pop whatever they have on hand into a toaster oven, and complex enough for chefs who want to turn its ingredients and their application into a gastronomic fetish.
+It is somehow both simple enough for home cooks who want to pop whatever is on hand into a toaster oven, and complex enough for chefs who turn its ingredients and their application into a gastronomic fetish.
 Easy to transport, share, and eat on-the-go, it also satisfies those who want to enjoy a leisurely solo meal at a sidewalk cafe as they watch the world go by.
 It is as perfect with a cold pilsner on a hot summer day as it is in the dead of winter, when you want to wrap yourself in it, like a cheesy blanket, and eat your way out.

 You can find precursors to the pizza almost wherever you look.
 The Levantine manakish, the Catalonian coca, and the focaccia (especially the focaccia di Recco) all bear a strong resemblance.
 But people have been putting stuff on flat bread since antiquity, and variations on the concept can be found throughout the world.
 The term itself derives from the ancient Greek word that also gave us “pita.”
 But the earliest example of something that looks specifically like what you eat at a Superbowl party arose in Naples in the not so distant past, the late 18th century.
 At the time, Naples was a major trading hub, one of the largest cities in Europe, and on its way to becoming the densest city in the world.
 Immigration from the countryside fueled its explosive growth in population and increased the ranks of its urban poor.
 Pizza arose to meet the needs of the many who had little time or money to spend on food.
 Sold by street vendors in slices, pizza consisted of flatbread topped with cheap but flavorful ingredients, like garlic, anchovies, basil, horse milk’s cheese (caciocavallo), and tomato, which had been introduced to Italy not long before and which, like pizza itself, inspired little regard among those who could afford more expensive foods.
-By the mid-19th century, certain preparations had been formalized, like the marinara, thus named because it was popular among fishermen after a day at sea, and the combination of tomatoes, mozzarella, and basil, a seasonal variation often attributed to early pizzaiolo Raffaele Esposito.1 (These two particular styles are often regarded by purists as the only two authentic types of pizzas; and, indeed, certain long standing Neapolitan pizzerias sell no other kind).2
+By the mid-19th century, certain preparations had been formalized, like the marinara, thus named because it was popular among fishermen after a day at sea, and the combination of tomatoes, mozzarella, and basil, a seasonal variation often attributed to early pizzaiolo Raffaele Esposito.1 (These two particular styles are often regarded by purists as the only two authentic types of pizzas; and, indeed, several long standing Neapolitan pizzerias sell no other kind).2

 Pizza’s reputation enjoyed a positive reappraisal only toward the late 19th century, after the Risorgimento.
 It is said that, on the occasion of a visit by King Uberto I and Queen Margherita of Savoy to Naples, Esposito prepared for the royal guests three types of pizza, including his tomato, basil, and mozzarella specialty, which he chose because its colors evoked those of the new Italian flag.
 The Queen was delighted by the meal and especially by the three-color pizza, which was subsequently renamed in her honor, pizza margherita.
 The royal endorsement elevated the reputation of pizza both in Naples and across the rest of the new nation, where it still remained a rarity.
 The dish’s wide diffusion would still take several more decades and follow a circuitous route.

 Neapolitan emigrants brought their cuisine with them when they flocked in large numbers to northeastern cities in the United States during the first decades of the 20th century.
 They opened pizzerias, some of which, like Lombardi’s in Little Italy, Papa’s Tomato Pies in Trenton, and Frank Pepe Pizzeria Napoletana in New Haven, remain in operation today.
 Although pizza at first remained primarily a food of Italian immigrants and their children, the dish eventually traveled westwards and to the suburbs along with Italian-American migration.
-The acceleration of this trend during the decades that followed WWII spurred pizza’s popularity across the country and, subsequently, abroad (including Italy), where American cultural influence ran at an all-time high.
+The acceleration of suburbanization and migration during the decades that followed WWII spurred pizza’s popularity across the country and, subsequently, abroad (including Italy), where American cultural influence ran at an all-time high.
 The emergence of pizza chains, pizza delivery services, and frozen pizza all served as further accelerants.
 Closer to home, however, the expanding pizza landscape remained primarily the domain of independent, neighborhood pizza shops.
 At last count, there were over 1,500 pizza establishments in the city, and well over a hundred in our neighborhoods.
 Today, we will focus on four that we consider delicious representatives of their respective styles.

 Joe’s Pizza (7 Carmine Street)